OlivierSohn/hamazed/BACKLOG.md

 - make 11 packages
 https://begriffs.com/posts/2014-10-25-creating-package-hackage.html

-  - refactor Coords : Coords Pos / Coords Speed : it is important when converting to / from continuous I don't think there is a need yet to convert a speed to discrete?

   - refactor DiscretelyInterpolable :
     the goal is to disambiguate wether interpolate or interpolateIO is implemented. interpolate in DiscretelyInterpolable -> the intermediate values can be represented using the type